jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 Running `pkg list | grep django` returned nothing, so it looked like my install did not include the software.
-I performed the following steps to arrive at the latest version provided by Oracle:
+I performed the following steps to arrive at the latest version provided by the Solaris 11.4 repo:

 - First I made a note of the current default python is:
 ```bash